D4rktheJohtonian/Ponytown-/README.md

 I don't mind C+H at all, as long as you don't cover me.
 Feel free to be close near me!
-W2i pref cause I afk/making skins.
+W2i pref cause I'm usually afk/making skins.

-I usually use Pokémon, God of War, or SAW characters as my pony.
-I often use Red, Ethan, Hermes, and William. ❤️💛
+I use Ethan ALOT, because there's huge possibility that I might kin him!
+(Also if you're one of my friend and also kin him, I'm really sorry I swear 🙏🏼).

 My ponies has basic colouring but abstract shading.
 I use light colour as the outline shading lol.